wilsonwang881/ECEN689_Formal_Verification_Project/README.md

 All vehicles compete against each other to get into the traffic system to complete the route.

-Vehicles will search for all possible combinations of routes starting from the current road segment.
+Vehicles will search for all possible combinations of routes starting from the current road segment for up to the next 6 possible road segments.
 Among those routes, the ones that reach the target crossroad are ranked according to route length.
 The shortest one is picked.
 If multiple shortest route exists, pick randomly.

 ## Congestion Computation Workflow